These are the most commonly asked questions by people during the active turtle season. Answers to these and other questions are found below.

 Turtle egg clutches can contain few to many eggs.
-The endangered Ornate Box Turtle, Wisconsin’s only terrestrial (strictly land) turtle, usually lays 3-4 eggs per year.
-Common Snapping Turtles have been known to lay as many as 83 eggs in a single clutch, although 30-50 is more typical.
-Once laid in their flask-shaped nest cavity, the eggs develop over a period that ranges from about 65-90 days or longer.
+The endangered Ornate Box Turtle, Wisconsin’s only terrestrial (strictly land) turtle, usually lays 3 – 4 eggs per year.
+Common Snapping Turtles have been known to lay as many as 83 eggs in a single clutch, although 30 – 50 is more typical.
+Once laid in their flask-shaped nest cavity, the eggs develop over a period that ranges from about 65 – 90 days or longer.
 The length of incubation is dependent on temperature, with cooler temperatures slowing development.
 Nests laid in open sunlight hatch sooner than those laid in partial shade.
 Hatchlings from nests laid later in the nesting season or laid in cool summers may not emerge from the nest until the following spring, actually over-wintering just a few inches below ground level.
+Hatchling Wood Turtles cannot overwinter successfully in the upper Midwest.
+All other hatchling turtle species are capable of surviving our Wisconsin winters except in years where the soils are dry, coupled with very low snow cover and below normal winter temperatures.
 The young turtles, fully formed and hatched by fall, produce a glycol-like substance that serves as an antifreeze, and helps prevent freezing of their cells in winter, although their body fluids may freeze.
 If you find hatchling turtles on land in spring (late April into May), they likely emerged from a nest that overwintered.
 All other age classes of aquatic turtles must overwinter under water, but can freeze to death during severe winters when prolonged freezing results in excessive cell damage.

 A remarkable fact about most Wisconsin turtles is that their sex is determined by the average incubation temperature during the middle part of their development.
-Warmer temperatures (e.g. >82 degrees F) produce more females while cooler temperatures (e.g. <77 degrees F) produce more males.
+Warmer temperatures (i.e. >82° F) produce more females while cooler temperatures (i.e. <77° F) produce more males.
 It is interesting to note that most turtle populations have a 50/50 adult sex ratio, indicating that warm and cool seasons end up balancing out the sex ratio over time, although other factors likely play a role in this as well.
 How climate change may affect this “balance” is unknown.
 It has also been demonstrated in Wisconsin and elsewhere in the USA that adult turtle sex ratios have been altered (skewed toward more males) by high road mortality of females, which travel on land to nest.
 This problem is most evident in areas with high road densities.
 The Wood Turtle is the only Wisconsin turtle whose sex is not determined by incubation temperatures.
 Instead, its sex is related to genetics.